David Kirke

-Family
+Early life

 Kirke was a son of Gervase (Jarvis) Kirke, a rich merchant of the City of London, and Elizabeth Goudon, a French Huguenot woman.
 He was raised in Dieppe, in Normandy.
 David was the eldest of five sons, followed by Lewis, Thomas, John and James.

-While still in Engeland, David married to Sara Kirke.
+While still in England, David married to Sara Kirke.
 They left for Newfoundland in 1638 and had a number of children, including their sons George, David the Younger, and Phillip.

 Quebec campaign

-An English fleet, consisting of six warships and three pinnaces, left Gravesend in March 1629 with Jacques Michel, a deserter from Champlain, to act as pilot on the St. Lawrence River.
-Champlain sent a party from Quebec, whose residents were on the point of starvation, to meet an expected relief fleet under Émery de Caen.
+An English fleet, consisting of six warships and three pinnaces, left Gravesend, Kent in March 1629 with Jacques Michel, a deserter from Samuel Champlain, to act as pilot on the St. Lawrence River.
+Champlain sent a party from Quebec, whose residents were on the point of starvation, to meet an expected French relief fleet under Émery de Caen.
 Unknown to Champlain, Caën was also bringing word that in April peace had been declared in Europe by the Treaty of Susa.
 Although Champlain's party met Caën in the Gulf, they were captured by the English on their way upriver to Quebec.
 Kirke, now aware of the desperate conditions facing the Quebecers, sent his brothers Lewis and Thomas to demand a French surrender.
 Having no alternative, Champlain surrendered on 19 July 1629.

-However, Champlain argued that the seizure of Quebec by the Kirkes was unlawful, as the war had already ended; and he worked to have the area returned to France.
-As part of the ongoing negotiations of their exit from the Anglo-French War, in 1632 Charles I agreed to return the lands in exchange for Louis XIII paying his wife's dowry.
+However, Champlain argued that the seizure of Quebec by the Kirkes was unlawful, as the war had already ended; and he worked to have the colony returned to France.
+As part of the ongoing negotiations of their exit from the Anglo-French War, in 1632 Charles I of England agreed to return the lands in exchange for Louis XIII paying his wife's dowry.
 These terms were signed into law with the Treaty of Saint-Germain-en-Laye of 1632.
 The lands in Quebec and Acadia were returned to the French Company of One Hundred Associates.

-As a consolation, Kirke was knighted in 1633.
+Kirke had brought to Quebec an enslaved boy born in Madagascar, and before leaving the colony in July 1632 to return to England, he sold the slave to French clerk Olivier Le Baillif, who had collaborated with the English during the occupation.
+Baillif purchased the slave for 50 écus, the equivalent of half a year of wages for a skilled worker, and in 1633 baptised him as Olivier Le Jeune.
+After returning to England, Kirke was knighted as a consolation in 1633.